tnat1031/pandoc_resume/markdown/resume.md

 ----------

 2012-present
-:   **Computational Biologist** • *The Broad Institute in Cambridge, MA*
+:   **Senior Computational Biologist and Group Leader** • *The Broad Institute in Cambridge, MA*

-    *Previously:* Associate Computational Biologist, Research Associate
+    *Previously:* Computational Biologist, Associate Computational Biologist, Research Associate

-    As a member of the Connectivity Map ([CMap](http://clue.io)) group within the Broad’s Cancer Program, I serve as a lead data analyst and supervisor/mentor to junior analysts (1-2 direct reports) on projects utilizing data from the [L1000](https://clue.io/connectopedia/what_is_l1000) high-throughput gene expression profiling assay.
+    As a member of the Connectivity Map [(CMap)](http://clue.io) and [PRISM](http:theprismlab.org) team within the Broad’s Cancer Program, I serve as a lead data analyst and supervisor/mentor to junior analysts on projects utilizing data from the high-throughput [L1000 gene expression](https://clue.io/connectopedia/what_is_l1000) gene expression and [PRISM cell viability](http:theprismlab.org) assays.
 Responsibilities and achievements include:

+    * Co-manage a team of >10 analysts and software engineers, including 1-2 direct reports, around analysis strategy and execution, data infrastructure, and team and personal goal-setting.

     * Lead analysis strategy and execution and aid in experimental design for internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.

+    * Lead efforts to organize and release the updated CMap L1000 reference dataset containing over 3M gene expression profiles, along with accompanying software to enable data access.

     * Effectively visualize complex data and present analysis methods and results to scientific audiences in various domains.